Qasr al-Kharaneh

 6,000 seat second-century Roman theatre.
 It dates back to the Roman period when the city was known as Philadelphia.

-Partially preserved Roman public fountain believed to have contained a 600 square meters pool which was three meters deep and was continuously refilled with water.
-The nymphaeum was built in the 2nd century CE.
+Roman Nymphaeum Amman is a partially preserved Roman public fountain believed to have contained a 600 square meters pool which was three meters deep.
+The nymphaeum was built in the 2nd century CE and it was continuously refilled with water.

 L-shaped hill with a long history of occupation by many great civilizations- Assyrians, Babylonians, the Ptolemies, the Seleucids, Romans, Byzantines, and the Umayyads.
 The hill became the capital of the Kingdom of Ammon sometime after 1200 BC.
 The major buildings at the site are the Temple of Hercules, a Byzantine church, and the Umayyad Palace.